Dailius/bt-js-testing-20241218/notes/notes_lecture_09.md

 Atliekant sanity check’us

 ## 3. Create smoke tests and checklist
-Create smoke test for https://coffee-cart.app/ in new catalog named "Smoke test"
+Create smoke test for https://coffee-cart.app/ in new catalog named "Smoke test".

 Create checklist with some excel form.
 You may use previously used form with small modification.